koimotion/EspMilightHub/README.md

 + bulb_mode

-Fill in the MQTT broker fields then click ***save*** down the bottom and now when you use a milight remote control you will see MQTT topics being created that should include LEVEL and HSB.
-If you see brightness and not level, then go back and read the above setup steps carefully.
+Fill in the MQTT broker fields then click ***save*** down the bottom and now when you use a Milight remote control you will see MQTT topics being created that should include LEVEL and HSB.
+If you see brightness and not level, then go back and read the above setup steps more carefully.

 You can use this linux command to watch all MQTT topics from milight: